hjpbarcelos/gd-wrapper/README.md

 $resizeAction->execute($objResource2); // $objResource1 now refers to the 400x300 px resized image resource

-/* This is an hybrid resizing mode: you pass both width and length that will be considered the maximum
+/* This is a hybrid resizing mode: you pass both width and length that will be considered the maximum
  * allowed dimensions for the image.
  *
  * If the image dimensions have the same ratio as the dimensions passed to ResizeKeepRatio constructor,